Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data

 To perform the maximum likelihood estimation, we again use the dynamic nested sampling package \verb+DYNESTY+ \citep{Speagle2020}.
 We use a Poisson log-likelihood that is, following \cite{Cash1979}, given by:

 where $\mu$ is the total expected number of counts and $f(M_i)$ is the finite expected number of counts at $M_i$. $n_i$ is the number of counts per bin, but as we want to perform the fit using the unbinned data and get the luminosity function normalized by the area in units per $\mathrm{deg^2}$, we use $n_i=1/A$, where $A$ is the respective covered area.
-For deriving the luminosity function of the background objects $\Phi_{\mathrm{BG}}(M)$, we use the following joint log-likelihood, accounting for the completeness function in the reference fields $C_{\mathrm{BG}}$:

-In the reference fields, we only found a small number of bright galaxies and hence, we can not determine the bright-end cut-off of well.
-We show the number count per bin in the reference fields in light-grey (Ref1) and dark-grey (Ref2), shifted by $\pm0.05\,\mathrm{mag}$ for visualization.
-Note here that multiple of the magnitude bins of the reference fields have 0 counts.
-Hence, we assume that $M^{*}_{\mathrm{BG}}$ is similar to $M^{*}$ derived from the binned Coma GLF fit and use this as a Gaussian prior with $\sigma=0.5\,\mathrm{mag}$.
-For $\Phi^{*}_{\mathrm{BG}}$, and $\alpha_{\mathrm{BG}}$, we use flat priors.